fghaas/quit-simplifying/markdown/openedx.md

 ### Takeaway #3

-Complexity does not recede.
+**Complexity does not recede.**

-Abstraction and encapsulation only abstract and encapsulate complexity; they do not reduce it. <!-- .element class="fragment fade-in-then-semi-out" -->
+Abstraction, automation and encapsulation only abstract, automate and encapsulate complexity; they do not reduce it. <!-- .element class="fragment fade-in-then-semi-out" -->

 <!-- Note -->
 ... never recedes.

 Complexity is *always* here to stay.

-And as a corollary to that, no, you can't make it go away buy abstraction or encapsulation, because all those do is abstract and encapsulate, they don't make it go away.
+And as a corollary to that, no, you can't make it go away by abstraction, automation, or encapsulation, because all those do is abstract, automate and encapsulate complexity, they don't make it go away.

 If you need any illustration of that, look at what bundled subprime mortgage securities did to the global financial markets in 2007.